Baltimore Youth Sports Collaborative

 Supporting Community Youth Sports: Leveling the Playing Field, Southwest Sports and Fitness Alliance

-In September 2023, Rob along with executive directors of two Collaborative sports programs, Abby Markoe of Baltimore SquashWise and Anthony Hudgins of Southwest Sports and Fitness Alliance, met with Lieutenant Governor Aruna Miller to inform her of the various youth sports programs in the greater Baltimore region serving underserved communities and to explore viable options for funding from the state.
+In September 2023, Rob along with executive directors of two Collaborative sports programs, Abby Markoe of Baltimore SquashWise and Anthony Hudgins of Southwest Sports and Fitness Alliance, met with Lieutenant Governor Aruna Miller to inform her of the various youth sports programs in the greater Baltimore region serving underserved communities and to explore possible options for funding from the state.